doloMing/Nvidia-gpu-stress-test/README.md

-# GPU Stress Test Modes Documentation
+# Multi-mode GPU Stress Test Documentation

 ## Overview about this code

 This documentation details four GPU stress test modes implemented in the code: Matrix Mode, Simple Mode, Ray Tracing Mode, and Frequency Max Mode.
 Each mode is designed to stress different aspects of GPU performance and capabilities.
 In general, these modes provide comprehensive testing capabilities for various aspects of GPU performance.
-By understanding the load distribution and implementation details, users can effectively utilize these tests to evaluate and optimize their GPU hardware.
+By selecting the appropriate mode based on the specific capabilities you wish to test, you can gain valuable insights into your GPU's performance characteristics.
+Whether you're interested in computational throughput, rendering performance, or thermal management, these modes provide targeted testing to meet your needs.

 ## Main Function Parameters